RicoNoSuave/CSU_Senior_Project/tests/Prometheus Test Plan.md

 ### Introduction
 <p>
-	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This test plan is made to document the process of testing the viability and performance of the Prometheus Newsreader and Prometheus Website.
+	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This test plan is made to document the process of testing the viability and performance of the Prometheus newsreader application and Prometheus website.
 The goals of this plan is to test these softwares in order to demonstrate sufficient completion and locate potential weaknesses in their development.
-By following the plan outlined below, each feature of the Prometheus Newsreader and Prometheus Website will be demonstrated to be complete and secure.
+By following the plan outlined below, each feature of the Prometheus newsreader application and Prometheus website will be demonstrated to be complete and secure.
 </p>

 ### References